Baylor > University Advisement > Advising Resources > Advising Definitions and Terms

 transcript - An official or unofficial transcript is a chronological record of a student's academic work.
 This document, which is maintained and updated by the Academic Records Office, includes courses completed, grades earned, and GPA.

 transfer credit - College coursework a student completes at another institution may sometimes be transferred to Baylor for credit.
 The student must have earned at least a "C" in the course to be transferred to Baylor and it must be a class for which Baylor offers an equivalent course.
 The hours of credit are transferred in but grades earned at other institutions are not calculated into the Baylor GPA.
 Once a student enters Baylor he or she can transfer back in a maximum of 15 semester hours.
 A "transfer student" is one who is coming to Baylor as a new student with approximately 24-30 or more hours of earned credit at another institution, usually completed after the student graduated from high school.

-University 1000 - Baylor has in recent years developed a program called UNIV 1000 which is made up of intentionally guided small groups of new freshman students and which meets weekly during the first six weeks of the fall semester.
+University 1000 - Baylor has in recent years developed a New Student Experience course called UNIV 1000 which is made up of intentionally guided small groups of new freshman students and which meets weekly during the first six weeks of the fall semester.
 UNIV 1000 provides new freshman students with an opportunity to to make key connections to the university within the first few weeks of arrival on campus.
 Each UNIV 1000 group (no more than 18-20 students) is led by a faculty or staff facilitator.
 The curriculum is designed to introduce a different theme each week that challenges students to think about and discuss the academic, spiritual, and relational dimensions of their life within the broader context of the mission of Baylor University.

 waiver - Previously called prerequisite "waivers", prerequisite overrides and/or special approval overrides may be granted by a department head or an instructor in order to allow a student to enroll in a course without having to complete the stated prerequisites.